Villa d'Adda

 Villa d'Adda (Bergamasque: Éla d'Ada; Brianzöö: Vila d'Ada; Villa Ripae Abduae) is a comune (municipality) in the Province of Bergamo in the Italian region of Lombardy, located about 35 km northeast of Milan and about 15 km west of Bergamo.
 As of November 2012, it had a population of 4,754 and an area of 5.98 km2.

 Villa d'Adda borders the following municipalities: Brivio, Calco, Calusco d'Adda, Carvico, Imbersago, Pontida, Robbiate.

 Demographic evolution

+In popular culture

+Villa d'Adda is mentioned in the song Negri in fiamme by the local band Un gruppo.